zbjornson/bson-to-json/README.md

 * SSE2, SSE4.2 or AVX2-accelerated JSON string escaping.
 * AVX2-accelerated ObjectId hex string encoding, using the technique from [zbjornson/fast-hex](https://github.com/zbjornson/fast-hex).
-* Fast number encoding, using the methods from [`fmtlib/fmt`](https://github.com/fmtlib/fmt).
+* Fast integer encoding, using the methods from [`fmtlib/fmt`](https://github.com/fmtlib/fmt).

-This module also writes full-precision (64-bit signed) BSON Longs to the JSON buffer.
-(This is vaild because JSON does not specify a maximum numeric precision.)
-That isn't possible with js-bson as far as I know; it writes an object with low and high bits.
+* Fast double encoding, using the same [double-conversion library](https://github.com/google/double-conversion) used in v8.

 TODO:
-* Fix crash when using iterator interface
+- [ ] Fix read and write overruns.
-* Optimize number (double) (currently uses sprintf)
+- [ ] Fix crash when using iterator interface.
-* Try to make the `isArray` parameter optional, else document it.
+- [ ] Try to squash the remaining v8 deoptimizations in the JS implementation?
-* Try to squash the remaining v8 deoptimizations in the JS implementation?
+- [ ] Refactor so it's usable as a C++ library?

 ## Benchmarks by BSON type (ops/sec):